se@uva Fellowship: APPLY HERE

 Since 2016, UVA has offered a Global Field Experience in Dominica each spring; but in the aftermath of Maria, a Category 5 hurricane which devastated the island’s productive sector and infrastructure on September 18, 2017, we have a unique opportunity and a responsibility to do more.
 Student fellows began researching how the small island developing state of Dominica could become climate resilient through sustainable agriculture and energy solutions, and how these enterprises could build economic opportunity by equipping residents with the tools they need to supply the tourism industry with locally grown food.

 Fellows in the Climate Resilience Lab, under the leadership of Professor Bevin Etienne, will continue this research into the intersection of food, energy and water resources, and how innovative solutions can increase the resiliency of the island.
 Prototypes in hydroponic agriculture solutions, developed in partnership with Babylon Micro-Farms, will be one of the focus areas of the research and data collection.
 This fellowship is unpaid, but course credit is available in Spring 2019, along with travel assistance funding to participate in the Global Field Experience course on site in Dominica in May 2019.
-Apply for the Global Field Experience here.
+Applications for this fellowship are now closed.